zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 ![idea-sample](images/idea-sample.png)

 ???

-Not all CFP processes will send you a copy of what you write, so it's good to store somewhere.
+What I'm showing you isn't a standard thing, but it is what I use to track my ideas.

 - Title : A brief memorable description
 - Format : How long is this talk?
 Is it a workshop?
 Lightning talk?
 - Description : 3-5 sentences describing the content and goals of the talk.